Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 What is the AGL pass-through charge?

-It is a regulated infrastructure fee from Atlanta Gas Light covering the delivery of gas, pipeline maintenance, and meter reading.
+It is a regulated infrastructure fee from Atlanta Gas Light covering the physical delivery of gas, pipeline maintenance, and meter reading.
 This fee is passed on to you by your chosen marketer, but the marketer does not keep the money.

 Can I opt out of the Atlanta Gas Light pass-through charge?